crywang/face-forgery-detection/README.md

 Thank you all for using this repo!
 I've received several emails regarding to the implementation and reproducing issues.
 Here I list some tips that might be useful :).
 - Training and testing are conducted following the specifications in FaceForensics++ [paper](https://arxiv.org/abs/1901.08971).
 - The training datasets can be downloaded and created following the official instructions of [FaceForensics++](https://github.com/ondyari/FaceForensics).
 - The cross-dataset performance is largely influenced by the training data scale and training time.
-I found that the GPU version, the training batchsize, and the distributing setting also has an impact on the performance.
+I found that the GPU version, the training batchsize, and the distributing setting also have impacts on the performance.
 Please refer to the detailed specifications in the paper.